-Discuss possible vacancies for assistants or scholarship opportunities with your supervisor.
-Ask how much support he/she can give you during your scholarship application and how he/she sees your chances of getting a scholarship.
+Discuss possible vacancies for assistants or scholarship opportunities with your supervisor(s).
+Ask how much support they can give you during your scholarship application and how they see your chances of getting a scholarship.
 You can also find out more about the scholarships available and the application procedures.

 Remember that scholarship application procedures can take several months, so it is important to start on time.